mitranim/wordplay/readme.md

 puntuation (improving or ruining a moment with a well-timed or poorly-timed pun) © LJ

-goobermint / gooberment (as in goobers whose main purpose in life is minting cash to drive up inflation) © Chipmunch
+gooberment (alternatively "goobermint"; as in goobers whose main purpose in life is minting cash to drive up inflation) © Chipmunch

 lagislature (when laws are put into place too late, for example all sorts of internet-laws because b00mers in the govnovernment are tech-illiterate; slow judiciary in general) © LJ